trevordblack/Juliog/README.md

 julia> wire_output   = Output()[a:b]
 ```

-Higher Dimensionality Wires (in progress, but not yet complete, do not use)
+### Higher Dimensionality Wires (in progress, but not yet complete, do not use)

+TODO This section needs fleshing out
-# TODO mention difference between Julia matrix syntax and verilog bus syntax
+TODO mention difference between Julia matrix syntax and verilog bus syntax

 Just like any other higher-order programming language, Julia supports multidimentional arrays

 Juliog extends this functionality for the creation of multi-dimensional wires